Werner – Beinhart!: Plot

-Plumber trainee - Part I (Animated scene)

 Werner works as a plumber trainee together with the journeyman Eckat in the company of the clumsy Master Röhrich.
 They get an order to repair a radiator for Mrs. Hansen, who easily gets in rage.
 Upon arrival her neighbour, Mrs. Gloer, reminds them to wipe their shoes as she has just cleaned the floor.
 Werner, who is made to carry a sink basin and heavy armature, ignores her.
 She yells at him and trips him up with her mop; the basin shatters on the floor and Werner is forced to clean it up.
 Before starting work, Mrs. Hansen serves Röhrich several glasses of liquor.
 In his tipsy efforts at repairs, Röhrich causes a flood that spreads through Mrs. Hansen's flat and down the stairs.
 He sends Werner to the heating basement to cut the water off, but the basement is locked.
 Werner asks the dim-witted neighbour, Mr. Biernot, for the key.
 Mrs. Gloer scolds him once again about the dirty floor, but she also asks Röhrich to unclog her toilet.
 His left hand gets stuck in the pipes, and as he struggles with his free hand, he unintentionally pulls the flush chain.
 The apartment floods with sewage, and Röhrich gets the toilet bowl stuck on his head.
 In his confusion, Röhrich repeatedly runs upstairs and stumbles out a window; a crowd gathers to watch, and Werner plays commentator while Eckat charges the onlookers to watch Röhrich's mishaps.

-Visit of Gerd Geldhai (Live-action scene)

 Brösel fails making the Grim King laugh and is beheaded as punishment.
 Suddenly waking in his modern-day home, he realizes that it was just a bad dream.
 Back to reality, he is visited by his boss Gerd Geldhai (literally money shark) and his lackey Schulz.
 Geldhai forcefully reminds Brösel that he has only four weeks left until the Werner movie has its scheduled premiere.
 Brösel carelessly asks them to cancel the contract.
 Geldhai warns Brösel that this would mean he would have to refund him every sum he has invested into the movie project and that he will lose his possessions and home.
 Regarding his motorcycle, Geldhai states that Brösel could not afford even proper shoes if he cancels.
 With no other choice, Brösel keeps the contract going.